linzjs/linz/docusaurus/docs/models.md

 -   `schema`
 -   `relationship`

 These allow you to describe how the create and edit forms should function.
-The form DSL is discussed in more detail in :ref:`models-form-reference`.
+The form DSL is discussed in more detail in [Form DSL](./form-dsl).

 ## Models form DSL function